gbesnard/rw-wave/README.md

 # Todo

-- Try to change sample rate
-- Try to add some filtering
+- Add some filtering using a "real" filter such as Butterworth
 - Read more than two channels using FMT WAVEFORMATEXTENSIBLE format
-- Play with FFT

 # Resources